gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 ## Analyzing Results

 We obtain the decision strategy, state probabilities and utility distribution from the solution.
+Julia version 1.10.3 was used in random number generation (the version used might affect the results).

 ```julia
 Z = DecisionStrategy(diagram, z)